rubanaaz/100-Days-Coding-Challenge--JAVA/README.md

 📌Day 5: Area of a Circle

 Problem Statement: The problem here is to prepare the Java program to read a radius and calculate the area of a circle.
 Make sure the area is of type double.
 The input is the radius of the circle; the output is the calculated area of the circle (use pi=3.14).

+Day 6: Check if a Number is Positive or Negative

+Problem Statement: Create a Java program that determines whether a given number is positive or negative.

+📌Day 6: Check if a Year is a Leap Year

+Problem Statement: Develop a Java program to verify if a specified year is a leap year, following the rules for leap years.
+A year qualifies as a leap year if it can be divided by 4.
+However, if it is divisible by 100, it is not considered a leap year unless it is also divisible by 400.